wevote/WebApp/docs/WindowsSimplifiedInstall.md

     PS C:\Users\steve\PycharmProjects\WebApp>
     ```

-25. In PyCharm, in the Project tab, find `WebApp/src/js/config_template.js` and copy it to `WebApp/src/js/config.js`
+25. In PyCharm, in the Project tab, find the file `WebApp/src/js/config_template.js` and copy it to `WebApp/src/js/config.js`

      ![ScreenShot](images/WindowsSelectCopyConfig.png)

-     To do this copy: Right click on `config_template.js` and select 'Copy', then right click on the `js`
+     To do this copy: Right click on `config_template.js` and select 'Copy', then right-click on the `js`
-     directory and select 'Paste' in the pop-up, and then in the copy dialog that opens up, and change the "new name:" to
+     directory and select 'Paste' in the pop-up, and then in the copy dialog that opens up, and change the "New name:" to
-     `config.js`.
+     `config.js` as shown below.

     ![ScreenShot](images/WindowsCopyConfig.png)
-26. The `config.js` file contains configuration setting for your setup, on your PC.
-There are a number of secret values in `config.js` that are not in source control.
+26. The `config.js` file contains configuration setting for this new setup on your PC.
+There are a number of secret values in `config.js` that are not stored in source control.
 You will need to check in with Dale, if you find that you need them.

     The default settings, copied from `config_template.js`, are enough to get you started.

-27. Install Node.js - Windows
+27. Install Node.js - Windows.
+Node allows JavaScript to be run natively on the command line -- without something like Node, JavaScript only runs in browsers.

     The following instructions were modified from this [blog post](http://blog.teamtreehouse.com/install-node-js-npm-windows).

     1. Open Chrome and download the Windows installer from the Node.js website:  https://nodejs.org/en/download/

        Choose the "LTS" version for Windows (The big green button!)

-    2. Run the installer (the .msi file you downloaded in the previous step).
+    2. Run the installer (which is the .msi file you just downloaded).

     3. Follow the prompts in the Node installer.
-       1. Accept the license agreement, click the NEXT button a few of times and accept the default installation settings, until you get to the "Tools for Native Modules" page.
+       1. Accept the license agreement, click the NEXT button a few of times and accepting the default installation settings, until you get to the "Tools for Native Modules" page.
 On this page click the "Automatically install the necessary tools" button, and then continue with the "Next" button
        3. Then "Install"
        4. Allow Node to make changes on your local computer.
        5. Ok, the "Install tool for Node.js Native Modules Installation Script" that opens in a detached PowerShell window.
-This window is making a PC-wide upgrade of PowerShell.
+This window is making a PC-wide upgrade or installation of Node.
-       6. Allow "Windows Power Shell" to make changes to your device.
+       6. Allow "Windows PowerShell" to make changes to your device.
        7. FYI: This installs Node, Chocolatey, Python, Visual Studio, and more.
        8. Then patiently wait a 5 or 10 minutes for "Press enter" message to appear in the window, and then press "Enter".